 Since its inception The Purpose Prize has garnered nearly 10,000 nominations, honored more than 500 winners and fellows, attracted millions of dollars in new resources for winners to expand their projects and merited hundreds of news stories in The Wall Street Journal, Time, NPR and other outlets.

-In 2016, The Purpose Prize will move to a new home at AARP.
+In 2017, The Purpose Prize moved to a new home at AARP.
 Over the next decade, we believe the Prize has the potential to take its message of later life creativity and innovation to every corner of the globe — demonstrating how life’s second half can be a time when everyone has the chance to become a force for change.